smolak/stash-it-adapter-memory/README.md

 #### How to bypass this (if needed)?

 The suggested way is to use a plugin with hook for `preBuildKey` event.
-This plugin should prefix / suffix the key being passed to the even handler.
+This plugin should prefix / suffix the key being passed to the event handler.
 When a new key is built using the prefix / suffix, it will be then used to set / get item from persistance to which adapter gvies access to.